KarpovichAlexandr220174/Laboratory-2.Karpovich/README.md

     size(): returns the size of the stack. iterator(): returns an iterator for the stack.

-The class throws an EmptyStackException if pop() or peek() is called on an empty stack.
+The classes throw an EmptyStackException if pop() or peek() is called on an empty stack.

-This implementation of a stack is based on the ArrayList data structure, which means that it is not as memory-efficient as a linked list implementation.
-However, it provides constant-time access to elements and has a better worst-case time complexity for some operations.

-LinkedListStack:
+Queue Implementations:

+This repository contains two implementations of a Queue data structure in Java:

+    ArrayListQueue: an implementation using an ArrayList.
+    LinkedListQueue: an implementation using a LinkedList.

+Both implementations implement the same ListForQueue interface, which defines the following methods:

+    enqueue(T element): adds the specified element to the end of the queue. dequeue(): retrieves and removes the head of the queue. peek(): retrieves, but does not remove, the head of the queue. isEmpty(): returns true if the queue is empty, false otherwise. size(): returns the number of elements in the queue. iterator(): returns an iterator over the elements in the queue in proper sequence.

+The classes throw an NoSuchElementException if dequeue() or peek() is called on an empty queue.